 The complete MVP app checklist

 Most MVPs fail because they answer a question nobody was asking.
-This checklist forces the useful questions first: who it's for, the one job it must do, what "working" looks like, and what you're allowed to leave out.
+It is the most common way startups die: in CB Insights' analysis of failure post-mortems, 42% built something with no market need (CB Insights).
+This checklist forces the useful questions first: who it is for, the one job it must do, what "working" looks like, and what you are allowed to leave out.

 1. Validate the problem